-When is Praising your Child Considered Good?
+When Is Praising a Child Considered Good?

-How to Praise Kids without Spoiling them?
+How to Praise Kids Without Spoiling Them

 There are many ways to praise kids without it having a bad effect on your children.
 Some of these methods are given below.

-7. Eye Contact
+7. Maintain Eye Contact

 8. Construct Sentences Wisely

-10. Do not Overdo It
+10. Do Not Overdo It